Do new electricals need PAT testing?

-Do new electrical goods need PAT tested before using?
-They shouldn’t.
+Do new electricals need PAT testing?
+If you are sure they came from a reputable supplier than they shouldn’t need PAT testing.
 New equipment should be safe when manufactured, and are tested before leaving the factory, so there should be no need for you to have to PAT test them before using them.

 Assuming the new equipment has been bought from a bonafide retailer from the European Economic area.
 Be more aware if you buy new equipment from ‘cheap’ online sites, especially if the appliances are imported from non-European countries.

 However, some company policies do require new equipment to be tested before being put into service, so really it depends on your own policy.
 Perhaps consider a risk assessment to decide.